Local SEO in 2026: How to Rank for “Near Me” Searches and Dominate the Map Pack

 }

-Google looks at how consistently you receive new reviews – not just the total count.
-A business with 50 reviews and 3 this month outranks a competitor with 200 reviews and none in 6 months.
+Google watches how consistently you earn new reviews — not just the total count.
+A business with 50 reviews and 3 this month beats a competitor with 200 reviews and none in 6 months.

-- Post‑service email sequence – Send an email 2 hours after service: “Thanks for choosing us!
+- Post-service email sequence — email 2 hours after service: “Thanks for choosing us!
 Would you mind leaving a review?
-[Google review link]”
+[Google review link]”.

-- SMS follow‑up – Text a direct link to your GBP review page.
-Response rates are higher than email.
+- SMS follow-up — send a direct link to your GBP review page; response rates beat email.

-- Respond to every review – Google sees engagement as a positive signal.
-Use keywords in your responses (e.g., “Thank you for trusting us with your custom PHP website.”).
+- Respond to every review — Google sees engagement as a positive signal.
+Use keywords naturally in replies.

-Aim for 3‑5 new reviews per month minimum.
-If you’re in a competitive city (e.g., New York, Los Angeles), aim for 8‑10.
+Aim for at least 3–5 new reviews per month; in a competitive city (NYC, LA), aim for 8–10.

-Citations are mentions of your NAP on third‑party websites.
-General directories (Yelp, Yellow Pages) help, but industry‑specific directories are worth more.
+Citations are mentions of your NAP on third-party sites.
+General directories (Yelp, Yellow Pages) help, but industry-specific directories are worth more.
+Examples:

 - Web developers — Clutch, GoodFirms, Upwork, LinkedIn.